ktbs/ktbs/README.rst

 ..
 WARNING::

-  Only the client side API of kTBS is (partly) functionnal.
+  Only the client side API of kTBS is (partly) operational.

   For the server part, please still use the old SVN for the moment:

   https://svn.liris.cnrs.fr/sbt-dev/ktbs-rest-impl

-Dependancies
+Dependencies
 ============

 * rdflib 3.x